TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/docusearch_portfolio_case_study.md

 # DocuSearch: Designing Transparency into RAG Systems

 **I built DocuSearch to solve a problem I kept running into:** most RAG systems let you upload documents, but once they're in, they become invisible.
 You can't review them for outdated information, you can't see what the AI is actually working with, and you can't manage them like regular files.
-I needed a system that worked naturally for both humans and AI agents—where I could browse, read, and listen to documents while the AI could semantically search across everything.
+I needed a system that worked naturally for both people and AI agents—where I could browse, read, and listen to documents while the AI could semantically search across everything.

 ## The Problem: Black Box Document Systems